The Vine Still Finds You

 All things are possible.

-Even the seemingly impossible act of bearing fruit in a harsh, impatient world.
+Including the slow, sacred growth of the Spirit’s fruit in a weary and impatient world.

 It’s Not Up to Us

-We reflect the image of God not by striving, but by staying connected.
+We reflect God’s image not by striving but by abiding.

 Sometimes through a closed heart.